#1 in Sleep Product Research

 The different mattress types tend to have their own advantages and disadvantages when it comes to sex.

-Based on data from over 400 actual mattress owners, the different mattress types are compared and contrasted in regard to their suitability for sex.
+Based on data gathered from over 445 actual mattress owners, the different mattress types are compared and contrasted in regard to their suitability for sex.
 See glossary and graphs below for more details.

 Keep in mind that the information below represents what is often, but not always, the case; a particular brand, model or individual mattress may go against these findings.